Malekitsu/MM6-Nightmare-Mode/README.md

 Names are not ordered by importance: everyone had a key role and put a lot of effort into this.

 Note to users
+## Patch 2.1.7 Changelog
+ - Fix to Celestial Arena loot
+ - Fix to Awards in new game+

 ## Patch 2.1.6 Changelog
  - Item value is now calculated based on all enchants
  - Manually repairing crowns and items in new game+ will no longer remove enchants